tldr-pages/tldr/pages/common/borg.md

 # borg

 > Deduplicating backup tool with compression and encryption.
-> Supports local and remote backups, mountable as filesystems.
+> Supports local and remote backups that are mountable as filesystems.

 - Initialise a (local) repository: